Anemones Marine Biology

 Sea Anemones have an adhesive foot which attaches to the substrate, rocks and coral blocks.

 The Clownfish keeps the Anemone clean in return for protection.
-Read more about Clownfish.

 Most Sea Anemones spend their entire life in one place, although some species, for example the Heteractis magnifica, will change location.
-To view more images of Sea Anemones please visit our Anemone Field Guide.

 Tube Dwelling Anemone